damonto/estkme-cloud/README.md

 cloud.esim.cyou
 ```

-And, you can visit the [eSIM.cyou Status Page](https://status.esim.cyou) to check the server status.
+And, you can visit the [eSIM.cyou status](https://status.esim.cyou) to check the server status.

 ### Installation